Let’s Give Negative Keywords More Love – They Need It!

 Perhaps one of the most underused tools of Google Ads is Negative Keywords.

 Negative keywords can be a huge asset for improving a campaign's efficiency, but often they aren't well-implemented or updated enough.

 Why aren’t negative keywords better incorporated?

 It may be that negative keywords are a bit confusing, or the work just isn’t considered a priority, but they’re essential for a campaign to return a good ROI – especially for Google Ads campaigns with a high cost per click.

 We have a fictional company focused on air conditioning installation, service, and repair for homes and businesses.

 The company focuses primarily on large systems and doesn't work with window or split air conditioning systems.
 It also doesn't work with auto or portable air conditioning units.

 Your negative keywords list could start with a short like this:

+negative keywords.
 Watching the campaign's search terms each week will point up many more terms which can also be included in the negative keyword list.